-- (1) Short-term plans - A. In the application of PCIe5 platform, the development of RG series copper foil. - B. In response to the advent of the new 5G era and the growing demand for netcom equipment, the Company are actively positioning the HVLP grade and RG series copper foil development used by the 400 GHz Switch. - C. Development of advanced high-frequency copper foil for automotive advanced driver assistance systems (ADAS). - D. Demand growth of Any-Layer HDI substrate used in smart phones, watches and AR/VR impels the development of HDI used in second generation RT series copper foil. - (2) Long-term plan: - A. In response to the advent of the new 5G era and the growing demand for netcom equipment, the Company are actively positioning the third-generation RG series for 800 GHz Switch and HVLP4 grade copper foil development. - B. 5G communication applied to the development of ultra-low signal loss and high frequency copper foil with excellent passive intermodulation (PIM). - 2.
-Expected invested R&D expenses: Approximately NT\$60 million
+(1) Short-term plans

+A. In the application of the PCIe 6.0 platform, the development of RG series

+- copper foil. - B. In response to the advent of the new 5G era and the growing demand for netcom equipment, the Company is actively positioning the HVLP grade and RG series copper foil development used by the 400 GHz Switch. - C. Development of advanced high-frequency copper foil for automotive advanced driver assistance systems (ADAS). - D. Demand growth of Any-Layer HDI substrate used in smart phones, watches and AR/VR impels the development of HDI used in second generation RT series copper foil.

+(2) Long-term plan:

+- A. In response to the advent of the new 5G era and the growing demand for netcom equipment, the Company is actively positioning the third-generation RG series for 800 GHz Switch and HVLP4 grade copper foil development. - B. 5G communication applied to the development of ultra-low signal loss and high-frequency copper foil with excellent passive intermodulation (PIM). - 2.
+Estimated R&D expenses: The Company's R&D expenses accounted for approximately 1% of annual revenue in recent years.
+As the number of the Company's product development projects is gradually increasing, it is expected that the R&D expenses will remain at the same level or increase in the future to meet the Company's technology differentiation strategy and ensure its competitive advantage.

-(IV) The Impact of Important Domestic and Overseas Policy and Regulation Changes on the Finance and Business of the Company and Countermeasures:
+(IV) The Impact of Important Domestic and Overseas Policy and Regulation Changes on the Finance and Business of the Company and Countermeasures